 The students will be selected for their study track at the time of admission to the master's programme.
 Upon submitting your application in DreamApply, please indicate your preferred study track: Tartu (I) or Tartu and Ghent (II).
 Even if you are not admitted to your chosen study track, you will still be considered for the other alternative study track.

 Ghent University is a public research university and one of the most prestigious universities in Belgium.
-It belongs to the top 100 of the world's universities.
-The university considers itself a pluralist university, meaning it’s not connected to any particular religion/ideology and is open to all students regardless of their background.
+It is ranked among the top 100 universities in the world.
+The university considers itself a pluralist institution, meaning it’s not affiliated with any particular religion/ideology and is open to all students regardless of their background.

 Ghent University has the international accreditation AACSB.